0xMukesh/hashnode-blogs/ckxokay6703avsns16yud4div.md

 - `blog` - Contains all the markdown files for blog.
 - `docs` - Contains all the markdown files for the documentation.
 - `src` - Contains all the react components and pages
-- `static` - Contains all the static assests as images
+- `static` - Contains all the static assets such as images
 - `docusaurus.config.js` - Contains all the configuration for our docusaurus site

 ## Experminating with Docusaurus 🧪